Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Messages, reactions, and replies in Microsoft Teams

-Organize your conversations with channels and threads on Pumble
+Organize your messages with Pumble

-For what it’s worth, Teams does have a pretty solid video and audio call feature, though it’s about as buggy as the rest of the app.
+Still, for what it’s worth, Teams does have a pretty solid video and audio call feature, though it’s about as buggy as the rest of the app.

 Suffice to say, Microsoft Teams is riddled with bugs — and I’m usually not in the mood to play the exterminator while I’m working.